jjtroiano0272/react-quiz-app/README.md

 - [x] Questions are presented one-at-a-time as swipable cards
 - [x] MUI design
 - [x] Setting user's settings
-- [ ] The card must advance NO MATTER which answer you pick (correct or incorrect)
+- [x] The card must advance NO MATTER which answer you pick (correct or incorrect)
+- [x] Multipe choice questions are not randomized (10JAN22)
+- [o] Allow user to select the category of questions, or multiple, or random, or all categories
 - [ ] It currently counts both correct AND incorrect choices as adding +1 to the slide count
 - [ ] Print T/F questions in the order 'True, False'
-- [ ] Multipe choice questions are not randomized
-- [ ] Allow user to select the category of questions, or multiple, or random, or all categories
 - [ ] Use dangerouslysetInnerHTML on answer options
 - [ ] As per the API (at least on free tier, you CANNOT make a call with multiple categories)
 - [ ] Add a summary screen once the 10 questions have been reached, with a "PLAY AGAIN" button.
 This will reset state and make takingQuiz to be false
+- [ ] Flip the card over to reveal the correct answer?
 - [ ] Change favicon
 - [ ] Full scope of Dark/Light theme